BigDataRepublic/hdp-installation-notes/lab-session-1/03-hdp-ha-configuration.md

 1. Select Service Actions and choose *Enable NameNode HA*.
 1. Enter a name for the Nameservice id: `bdr-hadoop`
 1. Select hosts
-    * mgmt1: JournalNode
     * mn1: NameNode, JournalNode
-    * wn1: Aditional NameNode
+    * mn2: Aditional NameNode
+    * wn1: JournalNode
-    * en1: JournalNode
+    * wn2: JournalNode

 1. Create Checkpoints : Follow the instructions in the step.
 You need to log in to your current NameNode host to run the commands to put your NameNode into